flyingcircusio/fc-nixos/doc/src/webproxy.md

 ### Role configuration

-The role currently supports two different ways to configure varnish.
+The role currently supports two different ways to configure Varnish.
 Please note that all configuration has to be performed as a service user.

 The recommended way is to use Nix.
 For an overview of the available configuration options, see the Varnish module in our [infrastructure repository](https://github.com/flyingcircusio/fc-nixos).
-As with all nixos modules, put your configuration into an appropriately named file in the {file}`/etc/local/nixos` directory, e.g. {file}`/etc/local/nixos/varnish.nix`.
+As with all NixOS modules, put your configuration into an appropriately named file in the {file}`/etc/local/nixos` directory, e.g. {file}`/etc/local/nixos/varnish.nix`.

-You can also put your verbatim varnish configuration into {file}`/etc/local/varnish/default.vcl`.
+You can also put your verbatim Varnish configuration into {file}`/etc/local/varnish/default.vcl`.
-Please note that this way of configuring varnish is deprecated and will likely be removed in the future.
+Please note that this way of configuring Varnish is deprecated and will likely be removed in the future.

 ### Monitoring